getmoro/moro/README.md

 ## what does moro mean?
 moro means hello in Finnish and in some areas especially in Tampere I've heard it a lot.

-# Please Respect our code of conduct
-It's in CODE_OF_CONDUCT.md

 ## Supporters
 I thank Futurice ([link](https://github.com/futurice/)) my employer for sponsoring this project trough its Spice program